Kamgre7/movie-portal/README.md

 # Movie Portal App

-#### 🛠 I am currently working on improving the project.
-This is not the final version yet, so expect further updates and additional features. 🛠

 Movie Portal is a web application which provides a platform for users to interact with movies and actors, offering features such as user authentication, movie and actor ratings, movie catalog creation, and advanced filtering options.

 ### Features